For details of upcoming services, please click here.

 Are there toilets?

-All our churches except St Michael’s have toilets.
-Some of these are accessed from outside or are next door in the hall, so it’s best to ask someone where they are.
+All our churches except St Michael’s have toilets and there are baby changing facilities at St Endellion, St Peter’s, Port Isaac and St Enodoc.
+Some of the toilets are accessed from outside or are next door in the hall, so it’s best to ask someone where they are.